Guide to Renting with Edward Mellor

 - Number of bedrooms, availability of parking, and other key features the property must have

 To look for houses currently available to rent across Stockport, Cheshire, Tameside and Manchester, use our online Property Search, pop into one of our local high-street branches.

 *Edward Mellor’s rental properties are available on an initial six month tenancy agreement unless otherwise stated in the description.

 Booking a Viewing

 Seen a property you would like to view?
-To book an appointment at a convenient time for you, please call us on 0161 443 4500.
+Click ‘Request details’ on the property details page and fill out the form.
 Once registered, our team will ensure you are one of the first to be informed of new houses available to rent which match your requirements.

 Making an Application

 With the rental market moving very quickly, you may need to act fast to secure the property you want.
 To make an application, please fill in the relevant tenancy forms and return them to your local Edward Mellor branch.

 Once the forms have been received and the application fee has been paid, the property will be taken off the market subject to the landlord’s approval and your application will be processed.